Examples

 1. Via the Score file

-2. Via the Score extension file
+2. Via the Score extensions file

-humanitec.score.yaml (view on GitHub) :
+humanitec.score.yaml ( view on GitHub ) :

 apiVersion: humanitec.org/v1b1